Member Login

 PROGRAM FEE:

-The 2025 summer racing fee will be no more than $300 per athlete (hopefully less) and must be paid in full before the first regatta.
+The 2026 summer racing fee will be $400 per athlete and must be paid in full before the first regatta.
 Limited grants are available upon application.

 WHAT ATHLETES ARE RESPONSIBLE FOR: